 Using a caviar spatula, Rich delicately hand packs each tin, so as not to rupture the delicate “eggs”.

 Once the caviar is packed to the exact weight, the Browne Trading labeled lid is affixed.

 Air is caviar’s number one enemy.
-Below, Rich takes the newly packaged tin and puts it into our vacuum sealer.
+Below, Richard takes the newly packaged tin and puts it into our vacuum sealer.
 It applies negative 13 pounds per square inch, sealing the tin and removing all extraneous air.
 Properly refrigerated and left unopened to keep the integrity of the vacuum intact, it will now remain optimum for well over 4-6 weeks – once opened, however, only up to 3 days.
 Again, you should always refer to the expiration date for best consumed by time on the bottom of the tin.

-Now sealed, the caviar bears our custom label, which are printed on water-resistant foil.
+Now sealed, the caviar bears our custom label, which is printed on water-resistant foil.
 It is important to note that all our Browne Trading caviar labels always show the net weight of the caviar, the ingredients and species of fish, and the country of origin the caviar was produced in.
-Beware when purchasing caviar from other sources that do not readily print this information: you may not be holding what you think you really purchased if dealing with a less than scrupulous caviar purveyor.
+Beware when purchasing caviar from other sources that do not readily print this information: you may not be holding what you think you purchased if dealing with a less than scrupulous caviar purveyor.